MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-ita-customer-information.md

 ## Deployment guidelines

-This section provides deployment guidance for enabling customer information management in the localization of Dynamics 365 Retail for Italy.
+This section provides deployment guidance for enabling customer information management in the localization of Dynamics 365 Commerce for Italy.

 > [!NOTE]
 > Some steps in these procedures vary, depending on the version of Retail that you're using.
 For more information, see [What's new or changed in Dynamics 365 for Retail](../get-started/whats-new.md).